Eros and other Anomalous materials.

 Prove me wrong!

 Courtly love, or it's more noble cousin, fin'amor is desire, flirting, and yearning and pain.
 Pain is regarded as purification (I imagine?) but fundamentally, the forces preventing true union between the lovers, are culturally defined.
-Hierarchy is preserved, the threat of harm resulting from subverting 'Holy laws' is real - enforced by people.
+Hierarchy is preserved, the threat of harm resulting from subverting 'Holy laws' is real - enforced by people who actually think harming others for the sake of religion is reasonable..

-And the dreaded dual relationship - I want to shout "It couldn't be a dual relationship, I wasn't a client!" is assumed to be all about power dynamics - whenever I asked him a question I was attempting , by therapy logic, to be reversing the power imbalance...and I'm truly unclear how or why that's a problem?
-Except, power is something a therapist talks to her supervisor about, never with the client?!?
+And the dreaded dual relationship he believed would be so detrimental - I want to shout "It couldn't be a dual relationship, I wasn't a client!" is assumed to cause a problem through power dynamics.
+Meanwhile of course, the refusal to be honest with me was the real abuse of power - yet the same logic that creates a concept of regression, denial and transference interprets a client, or me!
+Through asking a therapist, him!
+For honesty as subversive and transgressive attempting , by therapy logic, to be reversing the power imbalance...and I'm truly unclear how or why that's a problem?

 “Any dual or multiple relationships will be avoided where the risks of harm to the client outweigh any benefits to the client”.
 (Good Practice, point 33b) The degree of harm that may be caused varies enormously, ranging from very little potential for causing distress, to extremely likely to cause significant and permanent harm which may not be immediately obvious and may take time to emerge.
 Power differentials require continual monitoring in any counselling relationship, and introducing a secondary relationship complicates this further and may intensify or reverse the power imbalance.

-When Eros is used, it is used to preserve (goon or edge) the experience of yearning, it becomes an end in itself.
-No one else is involved.
-The beloved may as well be on-the screen porn.
-Edging is a little different.
+When Eros as an innate capacity is used, it is used to preserve (goon or edge) the experience of yearning, it becomes an end in itself.
+No one else needs to be involved.
+The beloved may be on-the screen porn.
+An object.
+No possibility of communication.

-When Eros is embraced the extra dimensions of communication including another person in the most naked and intimate of relationships fosters self-awareness, self-exploration, and self-acceptance.
+When Eros is embraced the extra dimensions of communication with another person in the most naked and intimate of relationships fosters self-awareness, self-exploration, and self-acceptance.

 And my argument is, that the therapist preserved yearning, in me, by refusing to be clear about his feelings.
-I assume that his version of reparenting gave him a rosy glow?
-But when I broke the spell by being truthful iIt was as if knowledge about his desire, or lack of, was denied and so he created the very power dynamic that the ethical framework warns against, and in so doing, caused me great harm.
+He enacted the very cruelty that objectified women in the name of the holy and sacred.
+And he created the very power dynamic that the ethical framework warns against.

 So?